 Notes

-Choose firm, fleshy fish that holds up well during frying.
-Use fresh fish like pomfret, mackerel, kingfish, or even salmon for best results.
+Choose firm, fleshy fish that holds up well while frying, such as pomfret, mackerel, kingfish, or salmon.

-Use less water to blend the green masala paste to avoid a runny consistency.
+Use less water when blending the green masala paste to avoid a runny consistency.

-Marinate the fish for at least 30 minutes for the best flavors.
+Marinate the fish for at least 30 minutes for the best flavor.